 One of the things that make Hanoi so addicted to many foreigners is street food.
 Speaking of Vietnamese street food, they aren’t limited in some of the famous ones you often hear about like Pho, Bun Cha, Banh Xeo, Banh My, etc. There are dishes which you probably never heard of and they taste… just so good.
 The best way to eat in Hanoi is to eat like a local and you are no local if you don’t know these foods below:

 Hanoi is a sanction of Pho, the famous Vietnamese noodle soup.
-As you might already know Pho noodle is made from rice, served with a fragrant broth, some slices of tender beef or chicken and lot of herbs.
-The most important thing is the broth which is made by hours of boiling pig bones, that has to be light sweet, fragrant and transparent.
-You can add lime, chili and vinegar as you like but taste first before adding.
+As you might already know Pho noodle is made from rice, served with a fragrant broth, some slices of tender beef or chicken and a lot of herbs.
+The most important thing is the broth which is made by hours of boiling pig bones, that has to be lightly sweet, fragrant and transparent.
+You can add lime, chilli and vinegar as you like but taste first before adding.
 Use chopstick and spoon to eat Pho properly.

-Pho 10 Ly Quoc Su is the most famous Pho restaurant around Old Quarter, offering different types of Pho bo, starting from 60,000VND.
+Pho 10 Ly Quoc Su is the most famous Pho restaurant around the Old Quarter, offering different types of Pho bo, starting from 60,000VND.
 Pho here are made with the traditional taste – simple yet sophisticated.

 Pho Thin 13 Lo Duc has a reputation of one of the best Pho restaurants in Hanoi for about 30 years.
 Only serving one dish – med-rare beef Pho yet it’s so good everyone just has to try it.
 Price for one bowl is 50,000VND.